tanyeltuncer/research-open-source-commercialization/README.md

-# This code is provided related the research work of Tanyel Tuncer
+This code is provided related to the research work of Tanyel Tuncer